liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-aggregations/01-aggregations-intro.markdown

 Aggregations take the results of a query and group the data into logical sets.
 Aggregations can be composed to provide complex data summaries.

-@product-ver@ has a new API that exposes [Elasticsearch's native Aggregation functionality](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-aggregations.html).
+@sharepoint-ver@ has a new API that exposes [Elasticsearch's native Aggregation functionality](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/search-aggregations.html).

 Currently, these aggregation types are supported: